 As well as incredibly biodiverse tidal pools, Botanical Beach also covers 251 hectares of biologically rich upland habitat and stunning geological features.
 For this reason, the whole area is a protected zone – so ensure you leave no trace!

-During the low tide, you will be able to freely walk far out across granite and sandstone outcroppings to feast your eyes on pools teeming with multicolored sea urchins and starfish, blue mussels, green sea anemones, sea cucumbers, white gooseneck barnacles, coralline algae, various snails and periwinkles, and a variety of species of tide-pool-dwelling fish.
+During the low tide, you will be able to freely walk far out across granite and sandstone outcroppings to feast your eyes on pools teeming with multicoloured sea urchins and starfish, blue mussels, green sea anemones, sea cucumbers, white gooseneck barnacles, coralline algae, various snails and periwinkles, and a variety of species of tide-pool-dwelling fish.

 Eye-popping formations of shale, quartz, and basalt ridges – as well as beautiful driftwood – form this spectacular beachscape and ensure that even the non-biological sights are breath-taking.
 In fact, the whole area is so rich that the University of Minnesota first established a research station here as far back as 1900!